hhenrichsen/old-blog-posts/python-1.md

 Congratulations!
 You've written your first program!

-Notice how we call `print()` just like we'd call the function `f(x)`, using parenthesis and giving it whatever we want it to work on.
-In this case, it just prints it out to the output portion, but there are other cool things we can do in the future.
+Notice how we call `print()` just like we'd call the function `f(x)`, using parenthesis and giving it the input we want it to work on.
+In this case, it just prints it out to the output portion, but there are other cool things we can use this for in the future.

 ## Exercises